Touratica/html-scoreboard/README.md

 Proper localization is also something to tackle *ASAP*, with the first languages to be officialy supported being Portuguese (Portugal) and English (UK), estimated to be released as **v1.3.0**.

 A complete restructuring of the project into modules is on the works.
 Being such a breaking change, it will be realeased as **v2.0.0**.
 The time of its completion may obviously change versioning of the previously mentioned releases.
+This version will also be accompanied by full documentation.